Your cookie preferences

 Establishing a strong credit history helps boost your score.
 Start by taking on small, manageable loans or lines of credit, and repaying them responsibly.

-Bankruptcies, county court judgments or other legal issues can severely damage your score.
+Bankruptcies, county court judgments (CCJs) or other legal issues can severely damage your score.
 Stay on top of your business’s legal obligations to avoid any negative records.

 Can I get a business credit card with a bad credit score?